UX/UI

 Visuals were laid out to be added to client presentations, another laborious process.

-To create a frictionless user experience, I focused on addressing users' pain points and prioritizing the following key objectives:
+To create a frictionless user experience, I focused on addressing users' pain points and prioritizing the following key objectives to make consistent and effective design decisions throughout the development process.

-Provide users with the right tools to easily discover, gather, and tailor district data to their requirements.
+Provide users with the right tools to easily and quickly discover, gather, and tailor district data to their requirements.

-Create an intuitive and user-friendly platform that boosts efficiency and minimizes task duration.
+Create an intuitive and user-friendly platform that streamlines workflows and reduces time spent on tasks.

 To achieve these goals, we agreed with the client that a responsive website would be the most effective solution.